shawnratcliff/airbnb/README.md

 ### Filtering

 A JSON query syntax is available to filter list-based requests.
-Currently, supported filter operations include "numerical_range" and "region".
+Currently, supported filter operations include "max_sample_size", "numerical_range" and "region".
 When specifying an attribute name within a filter, be sure to the attribute name as it is declared in main/models.py.

 To request filtered data, append /filter/ to the list URL and supply filter parameters in a JSON POST body.
 For example: